KowszewiczGrzegorz/deep-anpr/README.md

 explanation.

 ## Trained model
 [Available here](https://drive.google.com/open?id=0B_8GYnMEqsi8YWxDcXpEcVFSdGs).
-Couple of hours to build it.
 Over 140K batches.
-To continue: ./train.py weights.npz
+To continue: ./train.py weights.npz .
+Couple of hours to build it on 970 GTX tensorflow + Cuda 8.0 + cudnn.

 **Note: This is an experimental project and is incomplete in a number of ways, if you're looking for a practical number plate recognition system this project